Stuff the Bus

 Almost five thousand Addison County children will begin a new school year this August.
 Soon, school supply lists will be sent out, and families will begin purchasing notebooks, binders, crayons, and pencils for their students.

 For some families, shopping for school supplies is a fun end-of-summer event.
-But for too many families in Addison County, it proves to be a financial burden.
-According to Vermont’s Early Childhood data for 2022, a family of four needs almost $110,000 annually to meet basic needs.
+However, it proves to be a financial burden for too many families in Addison County.
+According to the 2024 Vermont Basic Needs Budget and Livable Wage Report, a family of four needs over $104,000 annually to meet basic needs.

-Our goal this year is to purchase and stuff 500 new school supply backpacks!
-Based on data from the VT Department of Children & Families (DCF), Helping Overcome Poverty’s Effects (HOPE), John Graham Housing and Shelter (JGS), and county teen centers, we know the need for basic necessities exist for all students across Addison County.
-We hope we can count on you to help kids who need extra support start the school year on the right foot.
-There are three ways to give:
+This year's goal is to purchase and stuff 500 new school supply backpacks!
+Based on data from the VT Department of Children & Families (DCF), Helping Overcome Poverty’s Effects (HOPE), John Graham Housing and Shelter (JGS), and county teen centers, we know the need for basic necessities exists for all students across Addison County.
+We hope we can count on you to help kids who need extra support to start the school year on the right foot.

 If you have questions about Stuff the Bus or want to help, please email Amy Hoekstra.